elugens/hello-javascript/docs/general-javascript-questions/data-types/array-methods.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The includes array method determines whether an array includes a specific value among its entries, returning true or false as appropriate.</div><br />
   <div><strong>Technical Response:</strong> The includes() method determines whether an array includes a specific value among its entries, returning true or false as appropriate.
 Returns a Boolean, which is true if the value valueToFind gets found within the array (or the part of the array indicated by the index fromIndex, if specified).
 Values of zero are all considered to be equal, regardless of sign.
-(That is, -0 does not get considered to be equal to both 0 and +0), but false is not considered to be the same as 0.
+(You should not consider -0 to be equal to both 0 and +0), but false is not considered to be the same as 0.
 The include method also has an optional fromIndex position as a starting point in the index forward.<br /><br />
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />